 What adds fuel to the fire of this disconnect and lack of trust and engagement, is that the research world is often alien and unreachable to the lay citizen.
 We as the research community need to reach across the divide and build rapport through understanding the emotional drivers of behaviour.
 One way of achieving this is through using more creative methods to generate research evidence and in disseminating it.
 A recent report published by UCL and the World Health Organisation (WHO) presents evidence from the world’s largest review to date into the health benefits of the arts to the promotion of good health and the prevention of ill-health across the life-course, comprising over 3,000 studies.(44) The review demonstrates that the arts offer cost-effective solutions since they can frequently draw on existing assets or resources.

-Those who attended performing arts, and arts and cultural events are more likely to report being in good health.(45) Art uses strengths-based approaches that can be a powerful tools to inspire, motivate, and empower change, challenge current thinking and promote conversations around sensitive and complex concepts.(46, 47) A creative lens transcends societal barriers and can challenge cultural narratives, shift imagery and inspire emotions in a way that other traditional methods of learning rarely do.(47) The benefits of traditional art forms are not only linked to improved physical and mental wellbeing, but also create social cohesion, and inclusion.(48) In this process, such art activities are especially important and valuable.
+Those who attended performing arts, and arts and cultural events are more likely to report being in good health.(45) Art uses strengths-based approaches that can be a powerful tools to inspire, motivate, and empower change, challenge current thinking and promote conversations around sensitive and complex concepts.(46, 47) A creative lens transcends societal barriers and can challenge cultural narratives, shift imagery and inspire emotions in a way that other traditional methods of learning rarely do.(47) The benefits of traditional art forms are not only linked to improved physical and mental wellbeing, but also bring together communities, create social cohesion, and inclusion.(48) In this process, such art activities are especially important and valuable.

 We recently carried out a photography project with young people in Southampton to explore their own perspectives on life, health and food.
 We asked these young people to take pictures on their phones of their life and the foods that they ate on a day to day basis.
 The photos were published as a book.
 The collection depicted images of everything from beautifully mundane life with breakfasts and ketchup bottles in ordinary kitchens, to staged portrayals of snack foods poised on tree stumps in the sunset.
 The project reflected the whimsy of adolescents and provided a viewpoint on adolescent life that would have been impossible to capture using more conventional methods of research.

 Art is a valuable medium in that it is inclusive particularly to sectors of society who might not feel equipped, confident, safe or articulate enough to engage with a world of science, rationality and expertise.
 Like the women who did not want to take part in our pregnancy studies, they may not trust us.
 No amount of rationalising and explaining is going to ignite that trust.
 Apart from the work of a few intrepid pioneers, we know very little about how to use alternative media to support behaviour change.
 Creative methods are an effective way to engage our target populations in co-creation; those most in need of health services and interventions are often also the most disenfranchised and ‘hard-to-reach’ groups of people.(49) The aim of co-creation is to build trust with target populations, understand and agree desired outcomes, create real innovation and deliver better performance for health research implementation.
-These novel creative approaches also encourage the re-conceptualisation of what counts as expertise, thereby allowing a more equipoised co-productive engagement between researchers and members of the wider society.(49) (50)
+These novel creative approaches also encourage the re-conceptualisation of what counts as expertise, thereby allowing a more equipoised co-productive engagement between researchers and members of the wider society.(49) Such person-centred, holistic approaches can also empower communities to identify structural factors that could offer solutions to optimise their health and wellbeing, for example by creating more green spaces that facilitate well-being activities.(50)